John Hood: Test scores help predict student success - NewsBreak

 A couple of months ago, the University of North Carolina Board of Governors voted to keep the system’s admissions process “test optional” through the fall of 2024.
 University leaders said that to do otherwise in the aftermath of COVID-19 would be unfair to students and harmful to UNC’s constituent campuses.

 If you squint really hard, you may detect some validity to this claim.
 But I recommend going into the next two years with eyes wide open.
 Political activists have been trying for decades to get rid of standardized testing as a major factor in college admissions.
-They will pressure UNC to make it a permanent abolition.
+They will pressure UNC to make what is now a four-year suspension of the test-score requirement into a permanent abolition.

-There’s stronger support for the second argument.
+There’s stronger support for the second argument against standardized tests, that GPAs are better at predicting performance in college.
 Research findings differ, but generally speaking the correlation between GPAs and college success is a bit stronger than the one between test scores and college success.
 That may well be because GPAs reflect years of study, writing, and test-taking while an ACT or SAT score reflects student performance at a single (often stressful) point in time.

 Still, if the goal is accurately to predict how high-school students will fare in college, there’s a better option that just relying on GPAs, which may in some cases be skewed by school location or grade inflation.
 What’s that option?
 Combining GPAs and test scores together, as admissions offices have been doing for decades.